newwayland/blog/content/post/the-art-of-the-impossible/index.md

 If something is broken within my sphere of expertise I can usually fix it, often by doing something that was believed impossible.
 If that appears like magic to others, then it just adds to the mystique.
 What a career in this game has taught me, though, is what is obvious to me generally isn’t to others.
 That makes progress difficult, particularly in cases where there is no solid fee to grease the wheels of change.

-So we finally come to the topic of this blog.
+With that in mind we finally come to the topic of this blog.
 I received an email containing “a detailed refutation” of [An Accounting Model of the UK Exchequer.][1]
 It is nothing of the sort.
-Andrew has already gone into detail over the copious mistakes in the article and posted them as a comment.
+Andrew has already gone into detail with the numerous technical mistakes made and posted them as a comment.
 We shall see if they appear.
 For me, it is a declaration by a denizen of The Matrix that certain things are impossible because they don’t believe them.
 As should be clear by now I like to do impossible things before breakfast (see the posting time of this blog!).
-Let’s stop a few bullets.
+So let’s stop a few bullets.

 The root of the issue appears in a couple of axiomatic statements:
 * “Overdrafts have to be paid off”
 * “A £1,000 government bond does not become a gilt until a lender buys it for £1,000”

 Here we see the core of the belief.
 Banks have power over man.
 These two items are stated without reference, or legal force.
 They are to be believed and never questioned.

 Therefore once I get the reins to HM Treasury I will do the following:

 Scrap the [Full Funding Rule][4], stop the issue of Gilts and Treasury Bills and disband the Debt Management Office.
 This is under Schedule 5A s2(1)(b) of the National Loans Act 1968 which provides that the Treasury can “generally manage the [Debt Management Account] in the way the Treasury consider the most efficient”.